 It can be embarrassing if you announce your new blog and then cannot think of a single thing to write.
 It can hurt your blog traffic if you start abandoning your blog on a regular basis waiting for your muse to show up, and for inspiration to strike.

-You have to take a 3 pronged approach to blogging
+take a 3 pronged approach to blogging

 First, get everything organised.
 If you’re scattered on your blog, it confuses the readers, search engine spiders – and even you.